natanmuletahunde/natanmuletahunde/README.md

 ###

-<h1 align="center">Hey 👋 What's up?
+<h1 align="center">Hey 👋 What's up?</h1>h1

 I'm Natan Muleta, a passionate Software Engineering student from Adama, Ethiopia, studying at Adama Science and Technology University (ASTU).
 I love building innovative web and mobile apps with MERN, Flutter, and Next.js, while exploring the exciting world of Machine Learning.
-My goal is to create impactful, user-focused solutions that blend creativity and technology</h1>
+My goal is to create impactful, user-focused solutions that blend creativity and technology

 ###